 Efforts to increase energy and water efficiency in large public and private buildings.

-Identifying and developing mitigation and adaption sea level rise strategies.
+Identifying and implementing sea level rise adaptation strategies.

 King Tides normally occur a few times per year and often cause nuisance flooding in coastal and low-lying areas.

 On Earth Day, Miami-Dade County released the Climate Action Strategy draft report and 2021 Biscayne Bay Report Card, important efforts to address our community’s environment and future.